Slow Burn StudioSlow Burn Studio

 Your story starts with a premise, not a blank page.

-Select your cast and your burn profile, then hit Spark.
-The system generates three premises — each with a different narrative angle — drawn from your characters’ tensions, backstories, and the arc you chose.
-Pick the one that resonates, or write your own.
-The spark seeds everything downstream: your outline, your chapters, your entire story.
+However you got here — a four-step dialog or a conversation with the Story Guide — the climax is the same: three premises, each with a different narrative angle, drawn from your characters’ tensions, backstories, and the arc you chose.
+Pin the one that resonates, refresh any of them for a new variant, or write your own.
+The premise seeds everything downstream: your outline, your chapters, your entire story.

 Spark Your Story